llmware-ai/llmware/docs/contributing.md

 If you're interested in existing issues, you can

 - Look for issues with the `good first issue` label as a good place to get started.
-- Provide answers for questions in our [github discussions](https://github.com/llmware-ai/llmware/discussions)
+- Provide answers for questions in our [GitHub discussions](https://github.com/llmware-ai/llmware/discussions)
 - Provide help for bug or enhancement issues.
   - Ask questions, reproduce the issues, or provide solutions.
   - Pull a request to fix the issue.